AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/chapter-7.md

 ---
-title: Getting Started with AEM Headless - Chapter 7 - Consuming AEM Content Services from a Mobile App
+title: Chapter 7 - Consuming AEM Content Services from a Mobile App - Content Services
 description: Chapter 7 of the tutorial runs up the Android Mobile App to consume authored content from AEM Content Services.
 ---